-Deirdre’s first film, “1943 – A Dance Odyssey” was first broadcast on RTÉ One on Easter Monday 2013.
-Screenings included Bealtaine Festival 2013 at Ballymun Axis Theatre; Galway Culture Night 2013 at Druid Theatre; Official Selection Galway Film Fleadh 2014; Dublin Festival of History 2016, at Pearse Street Library, and a Gala reunion screening at TCD Samuel Beckett Theatre hosted by Ruth Barton, in 2015.
+Deirdre’s film “1943 – A Dance Odyssey” was first broadcast on RTÉ One on Easter Monday 2013.
+Screenings included Bealtaine Festival 2013 at Ballymun Axis Theatre; Galway Culture Night 2013 at Druid Theatre; Galway Film Fleadh 2014; Dublin Festival of History 2016, at Pearse Street Library, and a Gala reunion screening at TCD Samuel Beckett Theatre hosted by Ruth Barton, in 2015.

 “Dance Emergency”/ “Damhsa na hEigeandala”, Deirdre’s hour long TG4 Splanc thriller/modern dance documentary set in 1940s Dublin, premiered at Galway Film Fleadh in July 2014, and had its TG4 premiere broadcast in January 2015.
 Dance Emergency was selected for screening at the Belgrade-Irish Festival in March 2015; its North American Premiere took place at the prestigious Dance on Camera Festival, Lincoln Center, NYC in February 2016 (kindly supported by Culture Ireland); its Canadian Premiere took place at Irish Film Festival Ottawa, in 2017; and University of Limerick’s Irish-German “Connections in Motion” Conference at the Irish World Academy of Music and Dance featured the film which was the focus of Deirdre’s keynote lecture in October 2016.
 Most appropriately, Dance Emergency’s Dublin premiere took place in the Military Archives at Cathal Brugha Barracks – home of Erina Brady’s secret G2 file on Culture Night (September 22nd) 2017.